 - How useful will this learning be?

 Do you know that when students are not curious enough, they tend to take in or absorb less information from the curriculum?
-On the other hand, if you are studying on your own, this is entirely for your own benefit, where you are curious and ask the relevant questions to get through the course.
+On the other hand, if you are studying on your own through self-learning, this is entirely for your own benefit, where you are curious and ask the relevant questions to get through the course.

 2. Set Learning Goals

-Setting realistic goals will help you focus and improve your productivity.
-It lets you work towards something achievable and give purpose to your learning.
+Setting realistic goals will help you focus and improve your productivity while utilizing various learning styles.
+It lets you work towards something achievable and gives purpose to your learning.

 For instance, if you are trying to learn a programming language, try to set a goal to create an application using that programming language.
 Or, if you are training yourself in a foreign language, you should set yourself a goal to invest some time in this language.
-This could be writing an article, or reading some poetry in that language or picking up a song in the foreign language and so on.
+This could be writing an article, reading some poetry in that language, or picking up a song in the foreign language.

 These kinds of goals actually keep you motivated, providing you with some ambition to fulfill in the end.